RebeDyna/demo-live-debugging/README.md

 - Setup of the **Dynatrace OneAgent** within a local Kuberentes cluster
 - Debugging an application issue with **Dynatrace Live Debugger**
 - Fixing a bug, rebuilding and deploying the fix to the cluster using Skaffold
-- Validating the fix directly within the VSCode IDE using **Dynatrace Code Monitoring** extension
+- Validating the fix directly within a local VSCode IDE using the **Dynatrace Code Monitoring** extension

 ## Architecture